Pearson-Higher-Ed/design/c/application-header/v2.1.0-beta.1/index.md

       - type: narrow image
         src: ./assets/basic.mode.mobile.png
         caption: Mobile version of the header is slightly shorter.

-  - type: two column
-    text: |
-      ### Role Toggle
-      In the rare situation that a user plays the role of an instructor for some material and a student for a different set of material, the role toggle allows them to switch between these two different modes.
-    contents:
-      - type: wide image
-        src: ./assets/role.switcher.png
-        caption: Example of the modal that allows users to select the specific role they want to take on.

   - type: section
     name: Integration Mode